TOGoS/Scratch38-S0015/DEVLOG.md

 ends up with a space at the top, cuurrently marked with a cyan background.

 ![Exclamation points on cyan background indicate "this area should not be showing"](http://picture-files.nuke24.net/uri-res/raw/urn:bitprint:C5BHVSYK54ASWXZBRDI3DGKD5GPF345E.SDSH7EA3X5XNBCRRTCY5KQ6SBERJR6F5PLBC5DQ/20250822T17-PackFail2.png)

+This may be the same issue as the inappropriately two-line-tall border shown in the previous screenshot.

 ### To-do